FREQUENTLY ASKED QUESTIONS

 Continuous extrusion is a linear process, whereby the softened plastic exits the extruder moving through a forming tool creating the desired board shape (2×4, 2×6,etc) or a, contoured bleacher seat.
 The plastic is pulled very slowly down a line sixty or more feet in length periodically sprayed with water cooling as it moves.
 At a specific point, the plastic is automatically cut into the required board lengths and stacked to finish cooling.
 The benefit of this process (although limited to linear shapes), is board lengths can exceed 30-40’ feet.

-Flow molding is a process whereby the material exits the extruder flowing into an enclosed mold the shape of the desired end product – a wall mount bracket, mall end or, desired board shape.
+Flow molding is a process not limited to linear shapes whereby the material exits the extruder flowing into an enclosed mold – a wall mount bracket, mall end or, desired board shape.
 The mold, when filled is then moved allowing the product to cool and harden.
-Once that’s done the finished product is removed from the mold and the process starts all over again.
+Once that’s done the finished product is rremoved from the mold and the process starts all over again.
 The benefit of this process being that any number of product shapes and board sizes can be manufactured.
-Board lengths, are limited to a range of 8 – 16 feet depending on thickness.
+Board lengths are limited to 8 feet.

 Q: What kind of recycled plastic is used to make PMI plastic lumber products and how is it processed?